oracle-livelabs/database/kubernetes-for-oracledbas/setup-iam/setup-iam.md

 ## Task 4: Assign User to Group

-Assign the *User* who will be carrying out the remaining Labs to the *Group* created in Task 3.
+Assign the cloud *User* who will be carrying out the remaining Labs to the *Group* created in Task 3.
 This could be yourself!

 1. Assign a variable with the OCID of the user performing the rest of the Live Lab workshop.